 IUDs may be placed immediately post-partum within 10 minutes of delivery of the placenta, delayed post-partum within 4-6 weeks of delivery, and post-abortion, so long as it was not a septic abortion.

-Additionally, there are also indications for removal of the IUD.
-The primary indication for removal is the patient's preference for any reason including, but not limited to, desire for pregnancy, irregular bleeding pattern, heavy vaginal bleeding, and discomfort or pain, which may represent the displacement of the device.
-Bleeding changes, especially heavier bleeding, were more likely to occur in the copper-containing IUDs rather than the levonorgestrel-IUD prompting patient's desire for removal.
+Additionally, there are also indications for the removal of the IUD.
+The primary indication for removal is the patient's preference for any reason, including, but not limited to, desire for pregnancy, irregular bleeding pattern, heavy vaginal bleeding, and discomfort or pain, which may represent the displacement of the device.
+Bleeding changes, especially heavier bleeding, were more likely to occur in the copper-containing IUDs rather than the levonorgestrel-IUD, prompting the patient's desire for removal.
 Another indication for removal is an intrauterine pregnancy.
 However, the device should only be removed if the strings are visible or easily found within the cervical os with no devices entering the uterine cavity.
 Leaving the IUD in place increases the risk of spontaneous abortion by 40% to 50%.
 However, there is no risk of teratogenesis with leaving the IUD in place.
-I such cases, removing the IUD decreases the risk of spontaneous abortion to 20%.
+In such cases, removing the IUD decreases the risk of spontaneous abortion to 20%.
 For the levonorgestrel-containing IUD, additional indications for removal include the diagnosis of a cervical or uterine malignancy or jaundice.
 The last indication for removal is if the device has been in for longer than the approved efficacy period.
-For the 19.5 mg and 52 mg device, the approved duration is 5 years.
+For the 19.5 mg and 52 mg devices, the approved duration is 5 years.
 For the 13.5 mg device, the approved duration is 3 years.
 For some, the approved duration is 10 years.
 These approved durations are constantly changing, and it is best practice to refer to the individual product's package insert for the most up-to-date prescribing information.

 Given that there are two classes of IUDs available, there are specific contraindications for each type of IUD.
 However, there are also universal contraindications that are specific to both types.